 It is believed that the planet Budha is governed by Goddess Skandamata

-A bhog of bananas is offered to the Goddess, and it is said to keep the devotees in good health.
+A bhog of bananas is offered to the Goddess, which is said to keep the devotees in good health.
 All the chapters of ‘Durga Saptashi,’ a religious book, are also read on this auspicious occasion.
 Some people observe the Upang Lalita fast on this day as it is believed to be fruitful.
 Alsi (Lin seeds) are offered to the Goddess in worship and taken as Prasad.
-This fast facilitate the devotees entering the Vishuddi Chakra for calming the mind.
+This fast facilitate the devotees entering the Vishuddi Chakra to calm their mind.
 On this day, Goddess wears a blue-colored saree while the devotees are dressed in vibrant grey saree.